 Most people love to have a drink or two (or more) when celebrating a special occasion (which may just be the fact that it’s Friday).
 However what goes up must come down and that is definitely the case the next morning after having more than can be reasonably handled by your body.
 A planned approach to hangover prevention is key.

 Every man and their dog has there go to hangover recovery cure so there are a lot to choose from after a night on the booze.
-Some hangover prevention claims may be more myth than science but each has their own appeal even if some may lacking in evidence and common sense.
-We go from the realistic, to the unremarkable to the borderline ridiculous!
+Some hangover prevention claims may be more myth than science, but each has their own appeal, even if some may be lacking in evidence and common sense.
+Some are realistic, some are unremarkable, and some are borderline ridiculous!

 Down more than just alcoholic drinks or hangover prevention